ibm-cloud-docs/openwhisk/pkg_person_insights.md

 ```
 {: pre}

 All actions require a version parameter in the format YYYY-MM-DD.
 When the API is changed in a backwards-incompatible way, a new version date is released.
-See more details in the [API reference](https://www.ibm.com/watson/developercloud/personality-insights/api/v3/curl.html?curl#versioning).
+See more details in the [API reference](https://www.ibm.com/watson/developercloud/personality-insights/api/v3/curl.html?curl#versioning){: external}.

 This package's functions use the current version of {{site.data.keyword.personalityinsightsshort}}, 2017-10-13.
 Try out the `profile` action.
 ```